-In this blog article, we’ll try to help remove some of the stress and anxiety by clearing up confusion and giving some practical advice about divorce in North Carolina.
+In this blog article, we’ll clear up common sources of confusion and give you some practical advice about divorce in North Carolina.
 Keep reading to learn six essential facts about the North Carolina divorce process.

 1. Anyone Can File for Divorce — if They Meet the Requirements

 In North Carolina, any legally married spouse can file for divorce, regardless of which state the couple was married in.
 However, there are two requirements that must be met: